 Water pump jobs to distribute the heat in internal combustion engines.
 Without a water pump, excessive heat can be produced in the engine and it causes various harmful damage due to overheating.

 So In simple ways pump’s job is to keep the temperature of the engine at low levels by dissipating the heat.
 It is necessary to have a water pump in every vehicle to operate the automobile efficiently.

 The water pump has seven basic components: The basic components of the water pump are Housing, Impeller, Shaft, Bearing, Hub or pulley, Seal, Mounting, and Gasket.

 There are three types of the water pump are:

 - Lubrication System Types

-In this article we have studied all the different parts of an engine in very detail.
-And there are some more parts which I will disscuss in another article.
+In this article, we have studied all the different parts of an engine in every detail.
+And there are some more parts which I will discuss in another article.
 Hope you like the article.

-Let me know your feedback in the comment section or any suggestion Please leave your thought in the comment box we will happy to you help you.
+Let me know your feedback in the comment section or any suggestions please leave your thought in the comment box we will be happy to you help you.
 Thank you